raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 its local clients.
 For example, a client might wish to block connection requests from one specific other client without blocking connection requests from all other clients of that DS.

-# Abusive and illegal content

-As all application messages are encrypted, the DS has no way of analyzing their content for illegal or abusive content.
-It may make use of a message franking scheme to allow its clients to report such content, although this is beyond the scope of this document.

-Additionally, in the same way as a DS might allow its clients to block certain messages from specific clients in the context of spam prevention, it may do the same based on abusive or illegal content.

 # Security considerations